edixos/cka-labs/module-5/01-lab-services.md

 ```

 ---
+We will use the same cluster for the next labs, so we won't delete the cluster itself.

 👌 End of Lab 5.1 – You’ve explored service types and validated cluster DNS with CoreDNS and MetalLB